avwsolutions/DOD-AMS-Workshop/workshop.md

 <a id="logfile"></a>
 ### 2.3 Our middleware logs

-Now that we succesfully connected the '*syslog*' messages we can start connecting the Middleware logs.
+Now that we successfully connected the '*syslog*' messages we can start connecting the Middleware logs.
 In this section we will setup the parsing of Middleware logs with the '*file*' input.

 - Add the configuration for the '*file*' input.
 - Setup and validate our required Grok filters.